"Little" North Western Railway: Formation

-The North Western Railway was incorporated on 26 June 1846 to build a railway from Skipton on the Leeds and Bradford Extension Railway to Low Gill on the Lancaster and Carlisle Railway, to carry Yorkshire-to-Scotland rail traffic.
+The North Western Railway was incorporated by the North Western Railway Act 1846 (9 & 10 Vict. c. xcii) on 26 June 1846 to build a railway from Skipton on the Leeds and Bradford Extension Railway to Low Gill on the Lancaster and Carlisle Railway, to carry Yorkshire-to-Scotland rail traffic.

 There would be a branch at Clapham, Yorkshire to Lancaster, to make an end-on connection with an associated company.

 Morecambe Harbour and Railway

-The Morecambe Harbour and Railway Company was incorporated on 16 July 1846 to build a harbour on Morecambe Bay, close to the village of Poulton-le-Sands, and 3 mi of railway to a new station at Lancaster Green Ayre.
+The Morecambe Harbour and Railway Company was incorporated by the Morecambe Harbour and Railway Act 1846 (9 & 10 Vict. c. clxxxiv) on 16 July 1846 to build a harbour on Morecambe Bay, close to the village of Poulton-le-Sands, and 3 mi of railway to a new station at Lancaster Green Ayre.
 The single-track line opened on Whit Monday 12 June 1848, a temporary station having been constructed at Morecambe which, it was reported, afforded "every possible accommodation" to passengers.

 On 18 December 1849 a short connecting curve opened between Lancaster Green Ayre and Lancaster Castle on the Lancaster and Carlisle Railway.